prrvchr/OAuth2OOo/README.md

     - `FLATTENJSON(DATA,TYPENAME,PATH,SEPARATOR)`
     - `SPLITJSON(DATA,TYPENAME,PATH,SEPARATOR)`

-- A good example is better than a long speech, so I invite you to download two Calc sheets allowing you to very easily recover HTML micro data from any Web site.

-    - [LDLC Home.ods][72]
-    - [LDLC poducts.ods][73]

 ### What has been done for version 1.1.0:

 - **End of support for Python 2.x and therefore for OpenOffice**.

-- Integration of [Selenium][74] version 4.10 in the extension in order to make **LibreOffice able to control a browser via Calc formulas** inserted in a spreadsheet.
+- Integration of [Selenium][18] version 4.10 in the extension in order to make **LibreOffice able to control a browser via Calc formulas** inserted in a spreadsheet.

 - Use of [webdriver_manager][75] version 3.8.6 to automate the installation of the browser's [WebDriver][76].